-THE APPLICATION ROUND FOR AMERICAN DISTINGUISHED CHAIR, SENIOR SCHOLAR and POSTDOCTORAL AWARDS OPENS FROM 10 FEBRUARY TO 1 AUGUST 2017.
+PLEASE NOTE THAT 2017 AMERICAN DISTINGUISHED CHAIR, SENIOR SCHOLAR and POSTDOCTORAL APPLICATIONS ARE CLOSED.
+APPLICATIONS WILL REOPEN FROM 10 FEBRUARY TO 1 AUGUST 2018.

-THE APPLICATION ROUND FOR AMERICAN POSTGRADUATE AWARDS OPENS FROM 31 MARCH TO 6 OCTOBER 2017.
+APPLICATIONS FOR 2017 AMERICAN POSTGRADUATE AWARDS ARE OPEN FROM 31 MARCH TO 6 OCTOBER 2017.

 This is Fulbright.

 The Australian-American Fulbright Commission offers Scholarships to American citizens across all career stages.
 Awardees take part in a bi-lateral academic and cultural exchange, pursuing research or study at an Australian institution, experiencing life in Australia, and bringing back their knowledge and experience to share with their communities in the U.S.

 A Fulbright Award is more than a Scholarship – it is, in the words of Senator Fulbright, a means of fostering “leadership, learning, and empathy between cultures… It is a modest program with an immodest aim–the achievement in international affairs of a regime more civilized, rational and humane than the empty system of power of the past.”